goanywhere/rex/README.md

 Rex
 ======

-Rex is a powerful framework for modular web applications/services in Golang.
+Rex is a powerful framework for modular web development in Golang.

 ## Getting Started